 The repurchase of the Company's own equity instruments is recognized in and deducted directly from equity.
+The carrying amounts are calculated based on weighted-average amount of the type of shares and the reasons for recovery.
 No gain or loss is recognized in profit or loss on the purchase, sale, issuance or cancellation of the Company's own equity instruments.

-(3) Financial liabilities

-(3.1) Subsequent measurement
+- (3) Financial liabilities - (3.1) Subsequent measurement